Find a Nutritionist

 See the nutritionist’s profiles below to see their areas of dietary interests and training.

-Meet our Registered Dieticians
+Meet our Registered Dietitians

 Carrie Mullin Innes, MSc, RD, IOC Diploma in Sports Nutrition

 Carrie joined the Sport Medicine Centre in 2017.
 Her specialty is sports nutrition, but she can help anyone with their dietary needs.
 Her interest in sport nutrition stems from her involvement in track and field, cross country and marathon running.
 She has the prestigious International Olympic Committee (IOC) Diploma in Sports Nutrition, and she excels at helping athletes determine the composition and timing of their food intake - something that can profoundly affect their sports performance.

 Carrie is originally from Winnipeg where she worked as clinical dietician at the Health Sciences Centre.
 She later moved to Calgary to work at the Foothills Medical Centre, and as an internship coordinator at Alberta South before joining the Sport Medicine Centre.

 Outside of work, she is busy with a teenage son and daughter who both are involved in sports.
 She can also be found outside daily, in all environmental conditions, running with her dog.

 Education: Carrie completed her Bachelor’s and Master’s of Science degrees in Nutrition at the University of Manitoba.
 She has also completed an International Olympic Committee or IOC Diploma in Sports Nutrition.